 This is an important book not just because of the shocking and important messages being offered to Canadians; but because an enlightened banker is the messenger.
 Larry has already generated some wonderful awareness and has been able to take that message to the mass media of TV and radio.
 Reporters love the angle of ‘Former Banker Blows The Whistle On The Mutual Fund Industry’.
-Of course Larry has also received some wonderful support from personal finance writers and bloggers.
-You will find some reviews offered on these links from Jonathan Chevreau, boomerandecho and Sean Cooper who might offer a one-two wealth-building punch, Burn Your Mortgage and Beat The Bank.

 What I really like about the book is that it is true to its title.
 It’s all about the simple but tragic truths.
 Canadians pay the highest mutual fund fees in the developed world.
 As Larry puts it in Beat The Bank, those fees are wealth destroyers, along with taxes and inflation.

-1. Time 2.
-The Amount Invested 3.
-Portfolio Growth
+2. The Amount Invested

 My investments put three kids through University.
 Unfortunately, they were my advisors’ kids – Anonymous

 And there’s the crux, the punchline.
 When Canadians pay those high fees that average 2.2% annual or more, over an investment lifetime they (you) will give away half of their (your) investment wealth.
-Why on earth would you want to buy the bank and advisors a Porche or three?
+Why on earth would you want to buy the bank and advisors a Porsche or three?

 Larry creates some very nice framing of the current situation (not good) and the escape route (very good), that path to financial health and happiness.
 The not-so-good is Old Bay Street.
 That includes the big banks and the traditional mutual fund companies that charge those high (wealth destroying) fees.
 Beat The Bank then goes inside the offices of the Big Bank ‘Advisors’ and offers some unique insights on the tricks of the trade.
-Larry demonstrates how Old Bay Street manages to keep you dependant and dazed and confused.
+Larry demonstrates how Old Bay Street manages to keep you dependent and dazed and confused.
 Chapter 5, Old Bay Street Secrets, will be an infuriating but important read for many.
 The truth is you don’t need them, and investing is and should be very simple and rewarding.